deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Mother Prime and Father Prime?”
 He shook his head in disbelief as he muttered the words to himself.
 Hopefully the coming New Corti paradigm would have more of a sense of imagination.

 It was too much to hope that they might delve through the species’ most ancient archives and dig up whatever long-forgotten fable had filled the same role in Corti society as Adam and Eve had in Western Human society.
-That kind of lore was long-gone.
+That kind of lore was long gone.

 But then again… perhaps that just meant they had the chance to write it from new.